 What Is The Function Of The Pituitary Gland?

-The function of the pituitary gland is extremely important to your body because it handles and directions numerous functions that are required to live each day.
+The function of the pituitary gland is extremely important to your body because it handles and directs numerous hormonal functions.

-In fact, the pituitary gland is so significant that it is also known as the “Master Gland”.
-The pea-sized, Master Gland gland directs other organs to do function.
+In fact, the pituitary gland function is so significant that the pituitary gland is also known as the “Master Gland”.

 - The Anterior Lobe is greatly involved in the development of the body, reproduction and sexual maturation.
 The hormones produced by the anterior lobe regulate growth and stimulate the adrenal glands, thyroid glands, ovaries, and testes.
 The anterior lobe also generates prolactin, which enables new mothers to produce milk.